orxfun/orx-parallel/README.md

 > **extensibility**: Note that any input collection or generator that implements [`IntoConcurrentIter`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.IntoConcurrentIter.html) automatically implements [`IntoParIter`](https://docs.rs/orx-concurrent-iter/latest/orx_parallel/trait.IntoParIter.html).
 Therefore, a new collection can be directly parallelized provided that its concurrent iterator is implemented.

 ### ii.
-Parallelization of Arbitrary Regular Iterators
+Parallelization of Any Iterator

-Any arbitrary regular [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) can be converted into a parallel iterator using the `iter_into_par` method of [`IterIntoParIter`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.IterIntoConcurrentIter.html) trait.
+Any arbitrary sequential [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) implements [`IterIntoParIter`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.IterIntoConcurrentIter.html) trait and can be converted into a parallel iterator using the `iter_into_par` method.

 This is very powerful since it allows to parallelize all iterables, which includes pretty much every collection and more.